dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 ## 8.a Pro Micro and its headers

 **Warning** Soldering the Pro Micro on is a no-going back operation, as desoldering it down is quite difficult (speaking from experience).
-The danger here is that for each board, two switches as well as their corresponding LED have to be soldered in a location the Pro Micro covers afterward.
+The danger here is that for each board, two switches, as well as their corresponding LED, have to be soldered in a location the Pro Micro covers afterward.
-It is therefore important to make sure that especially those key switches are soldered (in case no hot-swapping is used), and their LEDs also installed BEFORE soldering on the Pro Micro.
+It is therefore important to make sure that especially those key switches are soldered (in case no hot-swapping is used), and their LEDs are also installed BEFORE soldering on the Pro Micro.
-Furthermore, soldering the switches requires to install the upper side of the case.
+Furthermore, soldering the switches requires installing the upper side of the case.
 Therefore, the build order when not using hot-swappable switches is drastically different.
 {: .notice--warning}
 {: .text-justify}